 Common Curriculum Reading

-Undergraduate students can complete their Proficiency and Experience requirements by engaging in co-curricular activities like the Common Curriculum Reading.
+Undergraduate students can complete their Proficiency and Experience requirements by engaging in the Common Curriculum Reading initiative.

 The Common Curriculum Reading offers students the opportunity to join a reading group comprised of their peers.
 Students are expected to read the book, meet with their SMU staff/faculty facilitator during the academic term to discuss the book, and complete a mid and end of year assessment to obtain that term's proficiency and experience requirement.